warpdotdev/docs/features/editor/syntax-error-highlighting.md

 Syntax highlighting is enabled by default, to toggle it:

 1. Press `CMD-P` to open up the Command Palette
-2. Search for the "Toggle Syntax Highlighting" option and click it (or press enter)
+2. Search for the "Syntax Highlighting" option and click it (or press enter) to enable/disable

 Alternatively, navigate to `Settings > Features` and toggle `Syntax highlighting for commands`